LeThiHongMinh/MITRE-review-papers/README.md

 Maesschalck, Sam and Fantom, Will and Giotsas, Vasileios and Race, Nicholas.
 2024.
 These Aren’t the PLCs you’re looking for: Obfuscating PLCs to mimic honeypots.
 IEEE Transactions on Network and Service Management.
 10.1109/TNSM.2024.3361915

-Wilson, Alec and Menzies, Ryan and Morarji, Neela and Foster, David and Mont, Marco Casassa and Turkbeyler, Esin and Gralewski, Lisa.
-2024.
-Multi-Agent Reinforcement Learning for Maritime Operational Technology Cyber Security. arXiv preprint arXiv:2401.10149. https://doi.org/10.48550/arXiv.2401.10149
+Wilson, A., Menzies, R., Morarji, N., Foster, D., Casassa Mont, M., Turkbeyler, E., & Gralewski, L. (2023).
+Multi-agent reinforcement learning for maritime operational technology cyber security.
+In Proceedings of the Conference on Applied Machine Learning in Information Security (CAMLIS 2023) (pp. 36-48).

 Al-Hawawreh, Muna and Moustafa, Nour and Slay, Jill.
 2024.
 A threat intelligence framework for protecting smart satellite-based healthcare networks.
 Neural Computing and Applications. https://doi.org/10.1007/s00521-021-06441-5